 In July 2013 I left alone, with a backpack I could barely lift.
-I had no real plan, just a few countries and continents I wanted to see.
-I had no idea whether I’d packed the right things, or whether I’d even speak to another human for the following year.
-I landed in Bangkok and had a massive WTF moment.
+With no real plan, I had no idea whether I’d packed the right things, or whether I’d even speak to another human for the following year.
+Landing in Bangkok was a massive WTF moment.
 I was in that odd gap of time you occasionally find yourself in.
 I’d left one life but hadn’t started my new one yet.
 I slept and woke up in the city sun and set off to explore.
 From the very first morning I knew it was going to be alright.

-I landed back in the UK a much happier version of the girl I’d left behind.
-But I learned that freedom, light, sunshine and sea were essential to my happiness.
+I landed back in London in August 2014 as a much happier version of the girl I’d left behind, but the wanderlust wouldn’t leave me.
 Within two months I was whisked away to Barcelona for a job that found me.
 For the following eight months I worked in fashion in a global role in the most fantastic city.
 But something wasn’t right.
 I dreamt of all the people, the communities and the freedom I’d found on the road.
 I wasn’t ready to settle and I wanted to put my heart and soul into supporting projects I believe in.

 Next stop Central America, Costa Rica and Nicaragua.
 From May 2015 I worked as a Communications Officer and Photographer, supporting an NGO and their community projects.
 I was all set to move on and travel down through Panama, Colombia and Ecuador when the Universe had other ideas.
 My bag, my tools were snatched, taking so much content and robbing me of my travelling, freelancing lifestyle.

 So in September 2015, I landed back in London with a bump… I survived winter, working for a global travel brand, until I was ready to set sail again.
 August to November 2016, I spent working in and exploring Cambodia, Vietnam, Thailand, Australia and Japan.